andrei-akatsyeu1/drift-track-designer/README.md

 1. Go to **Report → Generate Shape Report**
 2. A window displays:
-   - Count of each shape type
+   - Count of each shape type (by color: white/black and red)
-   - Complex shapes (linked shape pairs)
+   - Complex shapes (linked shape pairs) with normalized orientation notation
    - Color distribution
+   - **Sequence dimensions**: Width and length of the entire track layout
+   - Summary statistics (total complex shapes, regular shapes, etc.)

+**Report Features**:
+- Reports use **effective color** counting, accounting for color inversion settings
+- Complex shapes are normalized alphabetically with orientation signs (e.g., `+10+15`, `-10+15`)
+- Dimensions are calculated at scale 1.0 for accurate measurements
+- Shape counts can include missing count information when shape library is configured

 ### File Structure